South Bend Group Violence Intervention

 There’s nothing more wonderful than a proven model.
 It changes the question from “What should we do about this problem?” to “How can we do what they’re doing, only better?”

-That’s why the Community Foundation of St. Joseph County is helping to fund and coordinate the South Bend Group Violence Intervention (SBGVI), a promising new partnership among representatives from the Mayor’s Anti-Violence Coalition, local law enforcement, government, education, health care, and social service agencies.
+That’s why the Community Foundation of St. Joseph County supports the South Bend Group Violence Intervention (SBGVI), a partnership among representatives from the Mayor’s Anti-Violence Coalition, local law enforcement, government, education, health care, and social service agencies.

 The cost of this violence is devastating.
 Lives are wasted, either through death or prison.
 Hearts are broken.
 Mothers are deprived of their sons, and children are deprived of their fathers.
 All young black men are stigmatized because of the crimes of a few.
 Entire neighborhoods fall into steep decline because they are deemed unsafe.